Access all the Google services

 This enables you to use every Google service you need without keeping another closed-source binary blob in your Android system.

-We ship OTA updates from upstream LineageOS every two days.
-In this way you always receive new features and security updates just few hours after they are released mainline.
+We ship OTA updates from upstream LineageOS weekly.
+In this way you always receive new features and security updates just few days after they are released mainline.

 This ROM has few changes from the official LineageOS ROM, so you can follow the installation guide for your device on the LineageOS wiki.Before installing the ZIP you should check that it has the correct signature: